kientdao/notes/Articles/Weekend-Machine-Learning.md

 title: I Learned Machine Learning in a Weekend
 date: 09-04-2021
 description: I Learned Machine Learning in a Weekend, here's how I did it and the steps that I would recommend to take if you want to do the same!
-coverImage: '/assets/posts/neural-net.png'
+coverImage: "/assets/posts/neural-net.png"
 private: false
 ---

 Machine learning and AI as a whole can seem hugely daunting when you're first getting started.
-Over a weekend, I *painstakingly* sifted through all of the "beginner" guides on how to get started, so that you don't have to.
+Over a weekend, I _painstakingly_ sifted through all of the "beginner" guides on how to get started, so that you don't have to.

 Most people recommend an image classifier using the MNIST dataset as your 'hello world'/first machine learning program - I'm not sure if there is just an obscenely high barrier to entry, or if I'm simply just stupid, but for someone who wants to go from zero to something in the world of machine learning, this project seems a bit tricky.